-The Harvard Museum of Natural History displays several specimens, including meteorites, dinousaur skeletons, mammal skeletons and much more, which makes the museum very interesting.
+The Harvard Museum of Natural History displays several specimens, including meteorites, dinosaur skeletons, mammal skeletons, and much more, which makes the museum very interesting.

 Furthermore, there are regular free public lectures that you can attend to learn about natural history.

 The museum is the most visited museum of Harvard University.
 And it is one of the best things you can do in Boston.

 2. Museum of Fine Arts